djeada/Algorithms-And-Data-Structures/notes/graphs.md

 Step-by-Step Execution:

-Starting from vertex A, the closest vertex is B with a weight of 2.
+I. Starting from vertex A, the closest vertex is B with a weight of 2.

 ```
 Chosen vertices: A, B
 Vertices not included: C, D, E
 ```

+II.
 From the chosen vertices A and B, the closest vertex is D (from B) with a weight of 1.

 ```
 Chosen vertices: A, B, D
 Vertices not included: C, E
 ```

+III.
 Continuing from the chosen vertices, the closest vertex is E (from D) with a weight of 2.

 ```
 Chosen vertices: A, B, D, E
 Vertices not included: C
 ```

+IV.
 From the chosen vertices, the closest remaining vertex is C (from A) with a weight of 3.

 ```
 Chosen vertices: A, B, D, E, C